 The following standards apply to the installation of stormwater outfalls.
-All of the standards must be met.
+All of the standards apply in the resource area.
+Only standards B through E and H apply in the transition area.

 - A. The temporary disturbance area for the stormwater outfall is no greater than 10 feet wide; - B. Native trees 12 or more inches in diameter may not be removed.
 Each native tree at least 6 inches but less than 12 inches in diameter that is removed must be replaced as shown in Table 430-3; - C. Non-native non-nuisance trees may be removed.
-Each tree at least 6 inches in diameter must be replaced as shown in Table 430-3; - D. Trees listed on the Nuisances Plant List may be removed.
+Each tree at least 6 inches in diameter must be replaced as shown in Table 430-3; - D. Trees listed on the Nuisance Plant List may be removed.
 Each tree at least 6 inches in diameter must be replaced with one tree. - E. Replacement trees and shrubs must comply with the planting standards of Subsection 33.430.140.K; and - F. Temporary disturbance areas must be planted with native species listed in the Portland Plant List according to the following densities: - 1.
 Three different native shrub species are required at a minimum 1-gallon size or bare root, planted at a density of 3 plants per 10 square feet; and - 2.
 The remaining area must be planted with native groundcover using a minimum of 4-inch pots at a density of 8 plants per 10 square feet; - G. When constructed open channels or vegetated swales are proposed, the slope between the stormwater source and the waterbody does not exceed 15 percent at any point; - H. Only one outfall pipe may be used on a site.
-The outfall pipe size may not exceed 4 inches in diameter; and - I. If an outfall riprap pad is used it must be planted with live stakes of native plant stock, one-half inch in diameter.
+The outfall pipe size may not exceed 6 inches in diameter; and - I. If an outfall riprap pad is used it must be planted with live stakes of native plant stock, one-half inch in diameter.
 Stakes must be installed at a density of 2 to 3 stakes per square yard.
 Detailed specifications for installing live stakes are found in the Erosion Control Manual.